Reading and Checking Motherboard ID

 lsusb

-to search for devices.
-You will encounter one of the following situations:- Entering
+to search for devices, which will result in one of the following scenarios:- If entering

 lsusb